 Those on release are supposed to be under supervision, but this rarely amounts to more than a half-hour meeting once a week – if that.

-For such insights (this is from p.
-129) plus an angry denunciation of the probation services, see an insider’s view by a former probation officer: ‘Unable to reform persistent criminals, the Probation Service has, over the last thirty years, become their champion’, David Fraser, A Land Fit for Criminals, Book Guild, Sussex, 2006, ISBN 1 85776 964 3, p.
+For more insights, see an insider’s view by a former probation officer: ‘Unable to reform persistent criminals, the Probation Service has, over the last thirty years, become their champion’, David Fraser, A Land Fit for Criminals, Book Guild, Sussex, 2006, ISBN 1 85776 964 3, p.
 230.

 Even when offenders are obliged to live in bail hostels, the staff, however well intentioned, have no resources to tail people in their charge, no powers to search them for drugs or paedophile pornography, and often become cynical at the blatant mismatch between political rhetoric and the practical realities.